jiradeto/gh-scanner/README.md

 # gh-scanner

-gh-scanner is a lightweight web service that provides github code scan tool to find any potentially sensitive information that may have been accidentally committed and exposed to the public.
+gh-scanner is a lightweight web service that provides Github code scan tool to find any potentially sensitive information that may have been accidentally committed and exposed to the public.
 It's designed to be simple by utilizing a scanner to search for particular keyword in the codebase.

 ## Overview
 ![gh-scanner](docs/images/gh-scanner-service.png)